 9. “Entry authorization.
 Once the prospective adoptive parent(s) has accepted the match, the U.S. authorized entity must seek and obtain the authorization from the foreign authorized entity that the child will be able to enter and reside permanently in the receiving country.

-- “Preliminary review: A U.S. State adoption court with jurisdiction over the adoption proceeding may, depending on State law, preliminarily review the proposed adoption to determine whether it is appropriate to grant initial guardianship to the prospective adoptive parent(s) to travel with the child to the receiving country prior to a final adoption order.
+– “Preliminary review: A U.S. State adoption court with jurisdiction over the adoption proceeding may depending on State law, preliminarily review the proposed adoption to determine whether it is appropriate to grant initial guardianship to the prospective adoptive parent(s) to travel with the child to the receiving country before a final adoption order.
 If guardianship is granted, the prospective adoptive parents will return to the U.S. State adoption court for the final adoption, if required.

 – “Final review: After the foreign-authorized entity provides the entry authorization, the U.S. State adoption court performs a final review of the proposed adoption.